 Aging Network Devices

 In today’s wireless age, infrastructure that supports mobility can often be overlooked and present a serious security risk.
-Aging routers may not be updated with the latest software patches.
-They may transmit over insecure channels, leaving data exposed.
-Older devices may not be able to support WPA3 encryption standards, set to replace WPA2 WiFi protocols.
-In addition to falling short on security standards, older network devices may not be able to meet increasing network demands.
-Older network gear may not support increasing bandwidth requirements – impacting performance and ultimately the user experience.
+Aging routers may not be updated with the latest software patches, and as a result may transmit over insecure channels, leaving data exposed.
+Older devices may not be able to support WPA3 encryption standards and may also not be able to meet increasing network demands such as increasing bandwidth requirements.
+Overall, these issues run the risk of impacting performance and ultimately end-user experience.

-While retaining legacy IT gear can help keep expenses down, hidden costs exist everywhere.
-The inability to deploy new applications can limit business growth, and supporting end-of-life gear can be a drain to IT staff.
+While retaining legacy IT gear can help keep monetary expenses down, you may end up paying for it elsewhere in different ways.
+Older IT equipment does not always have the functionality to support state of the art applications, and as a result can limit business growth.
+Additionally, supporting end-of-life gear can be a drain to IT staff.
 Firms can be backed into a corner where the inflexibility of aging IT estate limits choices, and ultimately impacts revenue.

 Ready to Move Forward?